lucat1/quercia/CONTRIBUTING.md

    > NOTE(2): git commits _MUST_ be formatted following the
    > [conventional](https://www.conventionalcommits.org/en/v1.0.0/) commit
-   > style. we will have to squash and merge the PR otherwhise
+   > style. we will have to squash and merge the PR otherwhise.
+Just run
+   > `git commit` and you will be promped to use the `commitizen` helper.

 5. Push to your fork and open a PR